pbaezr/olduitable/README.md

   <td>&#9656;positive number (75 by default)<br>&#9656;1-by-n or n-by-1 cell array with positive numbers whose values are in pixel units
   <td>t = olduitable('Data',magic(10),...<br>'ColumnWidth',50);
   <td>If the length of the ColumnWidth array doesn't match the number of columns in the table, it will be resized truncating to the correct size or filling in with the default value.<br><br>
-See also the fitcolumns2panel method.
+See also the fitAllColumns2Panel and fitColumn2Data methods.

 <tr>
   <td><b>Data</b><br>Indicates the contents of the table